minyoungg/wmigftl/README.md

 python make_labels.py -e all
 ```

-### PASCAL experiments
+### PASCAL / ImageNet common classes
 Common classes shared between PASCAL and ImageNet can be found [here](./label_sets/pascal)

 ### LMDB generation toolkit (coming soon)
-We will soon provide simple tools to generate LMDB file for Caffe
+We will soon provide tools to generate LMDB file for Caffe

 ### Experiment Setup (coming soon)
-We will soon release helper code to setup experiment for arbitrary network models.
+We will soon release helper code for setting up experiments for arbitrary networks.
 ResNet-34 models for the experiments above will be released soon.